TransMilenio

-TransMilenio is a bus rapid transit (BRT) system that serves Bogotá, the capital of Colombia, and Soacha, a neighbouring city.
+TransMilenio is a bus rapid transit (BRT) system that serves Bogotá, the capital of Colombia, as well as Soacha, a neighbouring city.
 The system opened to the public in December 2000.
-As of 2024, 12 corridors, which contains 120 bus routes totalling 114.4 km run throughout the city.
-It is part of the city's Integrated Public Transport System (Sistema Integrado de Transporte Público [SITP]), along with the urban, complimentary, and special bus services operating on neighbourhood and main streets.
+As of 2024, 12 corridors containing 99 bus routes totalling 114.4 km run throughout the city.
+It is part of the city's Integrated Public Transport System (Sistema Integrado de Transporte Público; SITP), along with the urban, complimentary, and special bus services operating on neighbourhood and main streets.